Compiling BASIC Program Files

 You can find task properties in the VS Code official documents.
 There are also some BASIC compilation specified properties:

-• targets: a list that contains the files you want to compile.
+- targets: a list that contains the files you want to compile.
 The value should be the file's relative path.
-Please see the examples section for more details.
+See the examples section for more details.

-• compile: compilation related settings.
-It contains following configurable items.
+- compile: compilation related settings that contains following configurable items:

-• arguments: Put additional compilation arguments here.
-For more details, please refer UniVerse / UniData user manual for more details.
-By default, this setting doesn’t appear in the configuration file.
-Please add it manually if needed.
+- arguments: Put additional compilation arguments here.
+For more details, refer to the UniVerse / UniData user manual.
+By default, this setting doesn’t appear in the configuration file and must add it manually if needed.

 Run build task